TuNguyen312/Gym-Attendance-System/README.md

-RFID based smart attendance system with STM32 and React frontend
+RFID based smart attendance system with STM32 and React frontend.